rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 python_version = "3.7"
 ```

-Under the `[packages]` section you will see the installed packages for execution.
-The ones that your Python program will need to be executed correctly.
-Under the `[dev-packages]` section you will see the packages that are needed only for development.
+Under the `[packages]` section, you will see the installed packages for execution - the ones that your Python program will need to be executed correctly.
+Under the `[dev-packages]` section, you will see the packages that are needed only for development.
 Also, you can see in that example that the used Python version is `3.7`.
 If you use Pyenv, the `pipenv install` command will use the global Python version of your system.
-But as you already know, you can specify a local Python version in your proyect.
+But as you already know, you can specify a local Python version in your project.
 For example:

 ```
 pyenv local 3.8.8